ColinWalker98/nato/README.md

 Generate the following keys;
-~/.ssh/automation.key (no password as it will be used for automation purposes) ~/.ssh/id_rsa (Used by terraform to deploy the instances and trigger provisioning of the automation user.)
+~/.ssh/automation.key (no password as it will be used for automation purposes) ~/.ssh/id_rsa (Used by Terraform to deploy the instances and trigger provisioning of the automation user.)

 ## Requirements:
 <table>